Proven OVI Attorney in Auburn, Ohio

 Limiting the number of clients we represent to ensure that enough time is devoted to building the best OVI defense;

 Being courtroom prepared by staying current with OVI law; and

 Fully understanding each client's goals.

-Get in touch with Stiefvater Law, LLC and discuss your case with an OVI Lawyer with local experience.
+Get in touch with Stiefvater Law, LLC and discuss your case with an OVI Attorney with local experience.
 A Auburn OVI is serious.
 You will have questions.
 We have the answers so let's talk.
 Every free OVI consultation includes explaining the penalties you face if convicted.
 We will provide an honest assessment of your case.
 We never just try to sell our services.
-The Auburn OVI Defense Attorneys at Stiefvater Law, LLC believe that anyone who faces a charge of OVI needs to be confident and comfortable with their OVI Defense Lawyer - even if they do not hire our Auburn OVI Defense Law Firm.
+The Auburn OVI Lawyers at Stiefvater Law, LLC believe that anyone who faces a charge of OVI needs to be confident and comfortable with their OVI Attorney - even if they do not hire our Auburn OVI Law Firm.
 Stiefvater Law limits the number of OVI clients we represent because our OVI Defense Attorneys should be as comfortable and confident with our clients as the clients are of us.

 OVI Penalties in Auburn, Ohio

 OVI in Auburn, Ohio has serious consequences.
 At a minimum, OVI is the most serious misdemeanor charge you can have in Ohio (first degree misdemeanor).
 Depending on your specific circumstance, OVI can even be a felony.

 All OVI convictions result in mandatory jail time and license suspension.